forrestkirby/timeline-element/README.md

 ## Issues

-Note that this element is still in the works, so some features like icon size or switching icon and image are not working properly yet.

 Please report issues using the [Github Issue tool](../../issues).

+- doesn’t work with YOOtheme Pro 1.20 beta yet

 ## About

-Toggle Element is a custom element for YOOtheme Pro developed by [YOOtheme](https://yootheme.com).
+Timeline Element is a custom element for YOOtheme Pro developed by [YOOtheme](https://yootheme.com).

-## Hints

-While developing custom elements it might appear to you that changes to the code do not come into effect.
-If that is the case, try to force a browser refresh while within the Page Builder using \[Ctrl+F5\] (Windows) or \[Cmd+R\] (macOS).

 ## Links